Batman & Robin (film): Cast

 Bruce Wayne's girlfriend.
 She proposes to Bruce, but he does not respond, fearing for her safety.

-John Glover portrays Doctor Jason Woodrue, a deranged scientist with a desire for world domination via his Venom-powered "super soldiers", of whom Bane, portrayed by Robert Swenson, becomes Poison Ivy's bodyguard and muscle.
-Michael Reid MacKay additionally portrays the character prior to his mutation.
+John Glover plays Doctor Jason Woodrue, a deranged scientist with a desire for world domination via his Venom-powered "super soldier.
+Bane, a super soldier who becomes Poison Ivy's bodyguard and muscle, is portrayed by Robert Swenson in his final film role, with Michael Reid MacKay portraying the character before his mutation.
 Vivica A. Fox and Vendela Kirsebom play Mr. Freeze's assistant and Nora Fries, Freeze's cryogenically frozen wife, respectively.
 Elizabeth Sanders appears as Gossip Gerty, Gotham's top gossip columnist.
 Michael Paul Chan and Kimberly Scott both appear as telescope scientists.
 Jesse Ventura and Ralf Moeller appear as a pair of guards at Arkham Asylum.
-Coolio makes a cameo appearance, later stating that he was to reprise his role as Scarecrow in the ultimately cancelled sequel Batman Unchained.
+Coolio makes a cameo appearance, later stating that he was to reprise his role as Scarecrow in the cancelled sequel Batman Unchained.

 Production

 Development

 With the box office success of Batman Forever in June 1995, Warner Bros. immediately commissioned a sequel.
-They hired director Joel Schumacher and writer Akiva Goldsman to reprise their duties the following August and decided it was best to fast-track production for a June 1997 target release date, which is a break from the usual three-year gap between films.
+They hired director Joel Schumacher and writer Akiva Goldsman to reprise their duties the following August and decided it was best to fast-track production for a June 1997 target release date, which was a break from the usual three-year gap between films.
 Schumacher wanted to pay homage to the work of the classic Batman comic books of his childhood.
-The storyline of Batman & Robin was conceived by Schumacher and Goldsman during pre-production on A Time to Kill.
+The storyline of Batman & Robin was conceived by Schumacher and Goldsman during pre-production on A Time to Kill (1996).
 Portions of Mr. Freeze's backstory were based on the Batman: The Animated Series episode "Heart of Ice", written by Paul Dini.
 Goldsman, however, expressed concerns about the script during pre-production discussions with Schumacher.
 Schumacher stated that he was given the mandate by the studio to make the film more toyetic, even when compared to Batman Forever.
 The studio reportedly included toy companies in pre-production meetings; Mr. Freeze's blaster was specifically designed by toy manufacturers.
-Batman creator Bob Kane acted as an official consultant and was heavily involved in the production; he gave input on the film's script as well as on set.
+Batman co-creator Bob Kane acted as an official consultant and was heavily involved in the production; he gave input on the film's script as well as on set.